ChalmersGU-AI-course/shrdlite-course-project/README-ASTAR.md

 ##Heuristic.ts
 Exports an interface to build heuristic functions.
-A heuristic function for zero heuristic cost is implemented in the file as an example function.
+A heuristic function for zero heuristic cost is implemented in the file and is used by *aStar* as the default heuristic if no other heuristic is supplied.

 ##Test files
 To run the test run *make all* in the test folder.